1. Overview of house building data

 This release provides data on newly built dwellings in the UK.
-Where possible, data are presented separately for dwellings started and completed, and split by sector (private enterprise, housing associations or local authorities), and at the country level.
-Data at the local authority level are not split by sector but may be available from the original sources.
+Where possible, data are presented separately for dwellings started and completed, and split by sector (private enterprise, housing associations or local authorities).

-The latest house building statistics show that in the financial year ending March 2022 there were 204,530 dwellings completed in the UK.
+The latest house building statistics show that between July and September 2022 there were 50,020 dwellings completed in the UK.
 By country, the following number of dwellings were completed:

 House building, UK: permanent dwellings started and completed by country